nelsonsar/nelsonsar.github.io/_posts/2018-12-6-duplication.md

 ### Duplicated code as a box of problems

-I firmly believe that [Duplication (inadvertent or purposeful duplication) can lead to maintenance nightmares, poor factoring, and logical contradictions](http://wiki.c2.com/?DontRepeatYourself) and that's why - after seeing a lot of this happening in my life - I have a hard time with duplicated code.
+Even when duplication seems to be the only way to do something I think a lot about it and I firmly believe that [Duplication (inadvertent or purposeful duplication) can lead to maintenance nightmares, poor factoring, and logical contradictions](http://wiki.c2.com/?DontRepeatYourself) and that's why - after seeing a lot of this happening in my life - I have a hard time with duplicated code.